Travel Guide Customize Your Trip

 Janaki Mandir structure

 The unique art and culture represent uniqueness and positive energy.
-All the stories, which happened in the temple, the marriage of Ram Sita, and the stories of Raja Janak have been shown in the form of status.
+All the stories in the Temple, Ram Sita’s marriage, and Raja Janak’s stories have been shown in status.
 These statuses reflect the proper art of Nepal.
-If you visit ram Janaki Mandir any day then you must visit the museum inside the temple.
-The stuff that raja Janak and Sita used in her childhood is also there including the childhood clothes of goodness Sita.
-There are the places where Ram and Sita got married near this temple.
+If you visit Ram Janaki Mandir any day, you must visit the museum inside the Temple.
+The stuff that Raja Janak and Sita used in her childhood included the childhood clothes of goodness, Sita.
+There are places near this Temple where Ram and Sita got married.

-There is the holy day called Sita Vivaha in Hindu culture, which is the day when Sita got married to ram, this day is very auspicious and is celebrated massively.
-During festivals, people decorate the temple with lights, flowers and make it even more beautiful.
-This temple is a very important part of the Nepalese in terms of art and religion.
-Entire Janakpur is very important and or visiting.
-There are more than 52 lakes in Janakpur and each of them has its historical importance and story.
+There is a holy day called Sita Vivaha in Hindu culture, which is when Sita got married to Ram; this day is very encouraging and is celebrated massively.
+During festivals, people decorate the Temple with lights and flowers, making it even more beautiful.
+This Temple is an essential part of Nepalese culture, both in art and religion.
+The entire Janakpur is very important and worth visiting.
+There are more than 52 lakes in Janakpur, each with historical importance and story.

-Dhanush Sagar, Ganga Sagar, Parashurama kunda are some famous lakes that you must visit.
-During the festival of Chhath, these lakes are the important elements of their puja.
-Janakpur has the real and traditional art and culture in Nepal.
+Dhanush Sagar, Ganga Sagar, and Parashurama Kunda are famous lakes you must visit.
+During the festival of Chhath, these lakes are the essential elements of their puja.
+Janakpur has the authentic and traditional art and culture in Nepal.

-Another name of Janaki Mandir is “Nau lakh” Temple meaning ‘Nine lakhs”.
-The cost of construction of this temple was approximately Nine Lakh rupee.
-Earlier Janaki Mandir was the only temple, whose construction was of such a high cost.
-Therefore, people began to call this temple Nau Lakha Mandir.
-This temple has a mixture of Hindu architecture with the blend of Mughal architecture of Nepal.
+Another name for Janaki Mandir is “Nau lakh” Temple, meaning ‘Nine lakhs.”
+The cost of construction of this Temple was approximately Nine Lakh rupees.
+Earlier, Janaki Mandir was the only Temple whose construction was of such a high cost.
+Therefore, people began to call this Temple Nau Lakha Mandir.
+This Temple combines Hindu architecture with a blend of Nepali Mughal architecture.

 Interested to Travel in Nepal?
 Make Free Inquiry !